distcode/Az-500/Drafts/EntraIDSignIn-in-AzureVM.md

 1. In the Azure portal, download the RDP-file for connecting to your VM.
 2. Double click it to connect.
+3. Sign in with your user principal name.
+If there are any issuse, use the format *AzureAD\\user\@domain.com*.

-> Note: In this case you could use the IP address of your machine and not necessarilly the hostname.
+> Note: In this case you could use the IP address of your machine and not necessarily the hostname.